Integrate PPM tasks with Rally projects

 After a Rally project is linked to a PPM task,

 - You wait for the background service External Work Plan Sync to import the agile project's entities to the PPM project.
 These imported entities are listed under the linked task as leaf tasks.

 You cannot edit the imported entities in the PPM project.
-However, their changes are synchronized from Rally to PPM every time after the External Work Plan Sync service runs.
+However, any changes are synchronized from Rally to PPM every time when the External Work Plan Sync service runs.

 When one of the conditions occurs

 Skip synchronization on the mapping.
 Next time the service runs, it checks the state again.